-She explains that at Reforge, they do their best to keep their eyes on the audience and choose channels and formats that are uncommon when compared to those that the rest of the market is using at the moment.
+She explains that her team does their best to keep their eyes on the audience and choose channels and formats that are uncommon when compared to those that the rest of the market is using at the moment.
 They don’t follow the obvious.
 In Susan’s own words:

 That doesn’t mean you should entirely ignore your competition.
 Getting to know what they are up to is still valuable to study your competition and the ecosystems so that you can do something differentiated.

 To go deeper into your audience’s consumption habits, ask broader questions